Emotions define who we are. They make us human. But they aren’t always rational.

 The brands winning business from new customers are the one that evoke a positive emotional response throughout the buyer journey.

 According to the same survey, four emotions have the biggest influence on the final vendor choice.
-They are:

 1. Build trust in the vendor’s credibility.